matheusede/matheusede/README.md

   ## I´m a computer science student and software developer!

-  - 🎓 I'm currently on the second period of my Computer Science degree at PUC-Minas.
+  - 🎓 I'm currently on the sisth period of my Computer Science degree at PUC-Minas.
   - 🎼 More about me: I love to play guitar and bass!

   </details>